Tsubame, Niigata: Climate

 Tsubame has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Tsubame is 12.9 °C. The average annual rainfall is 2093 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.12 °C, and lowest in January, at around 1.2 °C.

 Demographics

 Per Japanese census data, the population of Tsubame has remained relatively unchanged over the past 50 years.

 History

 The area of present-day Tsubame was part of ancient Echigo Province and has been settled since prehistoric times.
 Under the Edo period Tokugawa shogunate, the town of Tsubame was part of the holdings of Murakami Domain and developed as a river port on the Shinano River.
 During the early Meiji period, the area was organised into Nishikanbara District, Niigata.
 The town of Tsubame was established on April 1, 1889 with the creation of the modern municipalities system.
 It was raised to city status on March 31, 1954 by merging with the neighbouring villages of Koike, Konakagawa and Matsunaga.
-On March 20, 2006 Tsubame absorbed the towns of Bunsui and Yoshida (both fromishikanbara District).
+On March 20, 2006 Tsubame absorbed the towns of Bunsui and Yoshida (both from Nishikanbara District).